 - Copy your API key from your confirmation email (see step 1.3 above).
+If you are using a FREE plan, you can find your API key by logging into the Web Application and navigating to Settings->API key (Section 4.1 for more information).
 Paste the code into the ‘API key’ input of the settings page (shown below):

 - Once you have input your API key, you are authenticated and ready to use PrintWatch.
 It is highly recommended to configure the remaining settings according to what actions you would like to take place in the event of a print failure.

 - The settings and their meanings are generalized below: